-The difference between sales puffery and material representation could be the difference that determines whether you get sued or not for something said during the sales process.
+What is the difference between sales puffery and material representation?
+It could be the difference that determines whether you get sued or not for something said during the sales process.
 It really is a case-by-case issue, but there is a big difference between sales puffery and a material representation.
 In this article, we outline what to steer clear of and how to mitigate legal risk during the sales process.

 If you are more of an audio/visual type, click below to watch the YouTube version of this blog.